 Incontinence (loss of control of bowel or urine function) is one of the main reasons why many caregivers decide to seek nursing home placement.
 When the patient first shows signs of incontinence, the doctor should make sure that it is not caused by an infection.
 Urinary incontinence may be controlled for some time by trying to monitor times of liquid intake, feeding, and urinating.
 Once a schedule has been established, the caregiver may be able to anticipate incontinent episodes and get the patient to the toilet before they occur.

 As the disease progresses to later stages, patients become immobile, literally forgetting how to move.
 Eventually, they become almost entirely wheelchair-bound or bedridden.
 Bedsores can be a major problem.
 Sheets must be kept clean, dry, and free of food.
 The patient's skin should be washed frequently, gently blotted thoroughly dry, and moisturizers applied.
-Try to move the patient every few hours and keep their feet kept raised with pillows or pads.
+Try to move the patient every few hours and keep their feet raised with pillows or pads.
 Manipulation exercises can help keep legs and arms flexible.

 Care for the Caregiver